INCREASING ACCESS & SEEKING to BUILD WEALTH.

 ($1,000 investment minimum)

-Black Capital Access is a program that allows individual investors to easily build a diversified portfolio of up to 25 startups with investment minimums as low as $200, 50 times lower than traditional venture capital.
+Black Capital Access is a program that allows individual investors to easily build a diversified portfolio of startups with investment minimums as low as $200, 50 times lower than traditional venture capital.
 Through Access, members are able to gain exposure to early stage investing and have investments automatically created on their behalf in qualifying startups raising on SeedInvest's platform.